dfki-ric-underactuated-lab/double_pendulum/docs/text/motors.tmotors.rst

 communication.
 When daisy-chaining multiple actuators, one can use the Ground form the R-Link connector of the motor, which is connected to the negative power pin.
 This can share the common ground from the PC side and power supply.
-At the very begining and end of the CAN chain, there must be of the termination resistors of :math:`\small{120\,\Omega}` between CAN-High and CAN-Low, which will be then connected to the corresponding pins between drivers.
+At the very beginning and end of the CAN chain, there must be of the termination resistors of :math:`\small{120\,\Omega}` between CAN-High and CAN-Low, which will be then connected to the corresponding pins between drivers.
 These resistors aim to absorb the